-The return of students reignites the social, cultural and economic benefits they bring to our Ocean City, and for many businesses, and the array of community initiatives that our students support, we know their return is welcomed.
+The return of students reignited the social, cultural and economic benefits they bring to our Ocean City, and for many businesses, and the array of community initiatives that our students support, we know their return was welcomed.

-We planned carefully for the re-opening with a stringent safety-first approach to ensure our campuses are ‘covid-secure’, including adapting our timetables to prevent crowding and to allow for additional cleaning, adjusting our buildings for social distancing arrangements, and redesigning our normal events for the start of term to operate virtually.
+We planned carefully for this academic year with a stringent safety-first approach to ensure our campuses are ‘covid-secure’, including a blended learning approach (mix of face-to-face and online), adapting our timetables and adjusting our buildings to enable social distancing and additional cleaning, and redesigning many of our normal events to operate virtually.